Intensive study of current theories, research, and trends in communication.

 Course Requirements Checklist

-Students will complete discussion board forums in two parts over two weeks.
-In the first week, students will post an original thread in response to the topic presented.
-Threads should be at least 400 words and should include references to the textbook or other scholarly sources to substantiate the students’ arguments.
-In the subsequent week, students will reply to their classmates’ threads.
-All replies should be at least 300 words and should be posted intermittently throughout the week.
+Discussions are collaborative learning experiences.
+Therefore, the student will complete five Discussions.
+Discussion threads should be at least 600 words and should include two scholarly citations outside the course textbook to substantiate the student's arguments.
+The student will reply to their classmates’ threads.
+All replies should be at least 450 words, contain two scholarly citations, and be posted intermittently throughout the week.
 All posts should follow proper APA style.

-In Module/Week 2, analyze one communication journal article.
-Make sure the article is from a communication journal.
-In this brief paper, you will choose one article and discuss elements of that article.
-The paper should be at least 800 words and follow APA style.
+The student will analyze one communication journal article.
+The student must ensure the article is from a communication journal.
+In this brief paper, the student will choose one article and discuss elements of that article.
+The paper should be at least 500 words and follow APA style.

-Throughout this course, students will be completing a research project regarding one theory of communication.
-The final products of this research project will be a 15–20-page research paper and a 10-minute multimedia presentation of the paper.
-For this project, students need to collect 15 relevant sources, which must be cited in the paper.
+Throughout this course, the student will be completing a research project regarding one theory of communication.
+The final product of this research project will be a 15–20-page research paper and a 10-minute multimedia presentation of the paper.
+For this project, the student needs to collect 15 relevant sources, which must be cited in the paper.
 All portions of this project must be correctly formatted in APA style.
 This project will be submitted in the following stages:

-In Module/Week 2, students will choose one of the theories discussed in the textbook to serve as the topic for the research project.
-Using the chosen theory as the title of the paper, students should create an APA-formatted title page to submit for approval.
-If the APA format is incorrect, students will receive comments from the instructor and resubmit a corrected title page.
-As soon as students receive the instructor’s approval, they should begin research for their project.
+The student will choose one of the theories discussed in the textbook to serve as the topic for the research project.
+Using the chosen theory as the title of the paper, the student should create an APA-formatted title page to submit for approval.
+If the APA format is incorrect, the student will receive comments from the instructor and resubmit a corrected title page.
+As soon as the student receives the instructor’s approval, they should begin research for their project.

-In Module/Week 6, students will submit the body of the paper, which should be a review of the 15 sources found during the research process.
+The student will submit the body of the paper, which should be a review of the 15 sources found during the research process.
 This review should be written in paragraph format with appropriate topic sentences for each paragraph.
-Furthermore, through this literature review, students should compare/contrast, analyze, and apply the scholarly perspectives presented in the research.
-Since the review will serve as the body of the paper, students should aim to have between 15–20 pages of text.
+Furthermore, through this literature review, the student should compare/contrast, analyze, and apply the scholarly perspectives presented in the research.
+Since the review will serve as the body of the paper, the student should aim to have between 15–20 pages of text.

-In Module/Week 7, students should submit their final research papers.
-Final papers should be between 15–20 pages with the additional title page, abstract, works cited page, and appendix (if necessary).
+The student should submit their final research paper.
+The final paper should be between 15–20 pages with the additional title page, abstract, works cited page, and appendix (if necessary).
 At least 15 sources should be listed on the works cited page and all sources should be used within the paper.
 This final draft of the paper should demonstrate flawless APA format.